About the Texas Exclusions Database

 - If, after a person or entity is excluded, they submit claims for payment, we may assess administrative damages and penalties.

-All service providers should check OIG's exclusion list monthly.
+All service providers should check IG's exclusion list monthly.